powsybl/powsybl.github.io/docs/tools/loadflow.md

 ```

 # Load-flow implementations
-Read this [documentation](http://rte-france.github.io/hades2/index.html) page to learn how to configure powsybl to use
+Read this [documentation](http://rte-france.github.io/hades2/index.html) page to learn how to configure Powsybl to use
 Hades2, a RTE load-flow tool.